dbenkhal/POPiX/README.md

 - ```popix_mpfr.py```: MPFR code generated with the optimized precisions returned by our POPiX
 - ```popix_output.c```:  fixed-point program written in C with the fixed-point library instructions

-If you would like to test other examples, the programs must follow the grammar that implements the POPiX language of programs that you can consult in the file  ```[grammaire.g4]```(/Grammaire.g4)
+If you would like to test other examples, the programs must follow the grammar that implements the POPiX language.
+The grammar is available in the file [grammaire.g4](/Grammaire.g4).

  ## :bookmark_tabs: Cite This Work